sadahacks/AIH-SocialApp/README.md

 # AIH-SocialApp

-AIH-Academic Information Hub is Social App in which is actually build for academia.
-It's plateforme in which they can post their articles, Researches, and also post knowladge for others.
-Here they can also chat and make groups.
+AIH-Academic Information Hub is Social App, actually, this app is developed for academia.
+It's a platform in which they can post their articles, Researches, post knowledge for others, and also they can chat with each other and make groups.

 <B>Signin Activity</B>